Fuzhou Yixu Airport

-Fuzhou Yixu International Airport (福州义序机场) was a formerly civil and military dual-use airport located in the south side of Gaogai Mountain, Nantai Island, Cangshan District, near downtown Fuzhou, Fujian Province.
+Fuzhou Yixu International Airport was a formerly civil and military dual-use airport located in the south side of Gaogai Mountain, Nantai Island, Cangshan District, near downtown Fuzhou, Fujian Province.

-It was the main airport of the city prior to the opening of Changle International Airport, which opened on June 23, 1997.
+It was the main airport of the city prior to the opening of Fuzhou Changle International Airport, which opened on June 23, 1997.

 Location

 Yixu Airport was located at the southern foot of Gaogai Mountain, surrounded by mountains, such as Yisu mountain, Wuhu Mountain, Dading Mountain.
 The air environment/quality is poor and often foggy, hence landing there could sometimes be hard.
 Due to frequent bad weathers and typhoons, rainfall and thunderstorms are very common.
 It is located near the city center, resulting in air pollution.